opengeospatial/geoapi/src/main/python/README.md

 ## Compilation from the sources

-The following can be executed on the command-line.
+The following can be executed on the command-line from the GeoAPI project root.
-The current directory shall be this `geoapi-python-wheel` directory.
-This command will create a `dist/opengis-4.0a0.tar.gz` file.
+This command will create a `target/dist/opengis-4.0a0.tar.gz` file:

 ```
-python build.py sdist
+python3 src/main/python/build.py sdist
 ```

 If any version of this package has been installed before,